quelcom/homeink/README.md

 ### Pi Zero

-I installed DietPi because I had an unused 2 GB card unused and I didn't want to buy a new one.
+I installed DietPi because I had an unused 2 GB micro SD card unused and I didn't want to buy a new one.
 I roll with the defaults, but I added a new network interface in order to being able to SSH to the Kindle over [RNDIS](https://en.wikipedia.org/wiki/RNDIS):

 ```
 dietpi@DietPi:~$ cat /etc/network/interfaces.d/usb0